1 – What is the Alien Gospel?

 Nowhere does the Bible give any hint that mankind ever was, or ever will be, in danger of extinction because of genetic manipulation.
 It is true that some of the new “advances” in biotechnology have already caused some harm to agricultural crops, livestock, and consequently, to our health.
 But to extrapolate from there into dire predictions of future worldwide disaster could be one over-hyped aspect of the “alien gospel” that should not be taken too seriously.

 But problems arise because teachers tend to propound their theories in overly definite, convincing terms, as if they were established fact.
 As a result readers or viewers can easily lose sight of the fact that these ideas exist in the realm of speculation.
 Ephesians 4:14 exhorts believers to “no longer be like children, forever changing our minds about what we believe because someone has told us something different or has cleverly lied to us and made the lie sound like the truth.”
 (TLB) Teachers can tend to get over-zealous with their pet doctrines.
-But a degree of healthy skepticism is always in order, especially when dealing in the realm of hypothetical scenarios.
+But a degree of healthy skepticism is always in order, especially in that shadowy realm of hypothetical scenarios.

 There is enough twisting of truth in the world of commercial advertising without having to contend with the same in the world of religious propagation.
 Enhancement of the message always helps, it is true, but when proclaiming the truths of God, accuracy is equally important.